roll22/GCalendar-Script/README.md

 # GCalendar-Script
-It parses data from a table and creates events on Google Calendar for each.
+It parses schedule data from multiple HTMLs provided by the faculty in order to create events in the Google Calendar and set reminders for them.

+It's working for UBB Informatics year 1 english students ONLY.

+- will add the option to choose a different year.
+- choices for optional courses in developement